zzpxyx/SinaBackup/README.md

 * Due to variation of the blog settings, parsing mechanism in this program may not work correctly.
 Please change the format strings accordingly, if necessary.

 * Sina servers have limits on the accessing rate.
-If SinaBackup ternimates unexpectedly, please run the program again.
+If SinaBackup terminates unexpectedly, please run the program again.
 SinaBackup has a built-in incremental backup mechanism.

 * SinaBackup writes the blogs into blogs.txt under current folder.